 Holland Festival – The country’s biggest performing arts festival running most of June every year.
 The event features scores of performances including theatre, visual arts, classical, dance, opera and film.
 It attracts a high calibre of local and international performers with around 75,000 visitors.
 Will run during June 2020.
 Locations: Carré Theatre, Muziekgebouw aan ‘t IJ, Concertgebouw, Stadsschouwburg, Westergas and others, all in Amsterdam.

 Bacchus Wine Festival – Outdoor food and wine event held on the outskirts of the city over 2 consecutive weekends.
-Expected June 2020 (7th edition) at Amsterdamse Bos.
+Runs 12-14 and 19-21 June 2020 (7th edition) at Amsterdamse Bos.

 ITs Festival Amsterdam – International theatre school festival in Amsterdam held every June featuring the crop of the year’s theatre and dance graduates.
 The 31st edition of the festival is scheduled for June 2020 at the Nes in Amsterdam (to be confirmed).

 Amsterdam Open Air – Outdoor music festival with camping area held over a weekend.
-10th edition will run early June 2020 at Gaasperpark, south-east Amsterdam.
+10th edition will run 6-7Jun 2020 at Gaasperpark, south-east Amsterdam.

 Taste of Amsterdam – Culinary festival held over 4 days with dishes from some of Amsterdam’s best restaurants and chefs.
 Events include tastings, workshops, a food market and live music.
-Expected June 2020 at Amstelpark, Amsterdam.
+29 May to 1 Jun 2020 at Amstelpark, Amsterdam.

 Pinkpop – Large annual music festival running since 1970 which features major artists playing on 4 stages.
 Expected 19-21 Jun 2020, Megaland, Landgraaf in Limburg, south Netherlands.